 The importance of software testing

-It’s important to understand and agree on how your IT supplier performs their software testing so that you don’t end up having to test the system yourself.
+It’s important to understand and agree on how your developer performs their software testing so that you don’t end up having to test the system yourself.

 The problem is, when you are the one who developed the system, you often test with the same data and in the same way.
 It is then easy to overlook mistakes which may have been more obvious to other people who were not part of the initial development.